|

 | |

-| A satellite photograph of Bare Island showing the reef | A map of Bare Island Click to enlarge |
+A satellite photograph of Bare Island showing the reef | A photograph of Bare Island on a stormy day with a perfect rainbow |

 The island has certainly changed since those tranquil days.
 In the 1870s the authorities of New South Wales had the view that the Russians were likely to invade Australia.
 Therefore, in 1877 two British fortification experts, Sir Peter Scratchley and William Jervois were sent to Australia as a result of a request from the Colony of New South Wales.
 They were given the task of designing and co-ordinating the defence of Sydney and they planned a series of forts and gun batteries to protect against attack.
 Bare Island was planned as the sole defence of Botany Bay.
 The fortifications on the island were built during the period 1881 to 1889 under the direction of the Colonial Architect, James Barnet.
 The barracks were completed in 1891.
 It became apparent that the fort and barracks had been subject to substandard workmanship and this led not only to the resignation of James Barnet, it led to a Board of Inquiry and then to Australia's first Royal Commission.